pace-neutrons/Horace/documentation/user_docs/docs/manual/Input_file_formats.rst

 associated estimated errors, and detector parameters into Matlab arrays.
 You can then use the Horace utility function ``gen_nxspe`` to create ``.nxspe`` files.

-This is a flexible to repackage and save |SQW| and detector information to file.
+This is a flexible method to repackage and save |SQW| and detector information to file.
 To write a single ``.nxspe`` file the syntax is as follows:

 ::